B1SA/HanaTranslator-Src/Readme.md

 ## License

- +There is no guaranty or support on the provided source code.
+ +There is no guarantee or support on the provided source code.

  +The provided source code might use external frameworks and libraries, pay attention if you are building a product that you have the required licenses.

 + The Query Migration Tool for Microsoft SQL Server to SAP HANA is released u nder the terms of the MIT license.
 See LICENSE for more information or see https://opensource.org/licenses/MIT.

 ## Special thanks